avetisk/material-next/docs/src/pages/customization/themes.md

 ## Configuration variables

-Changing the configurations variables is the most effective way to match Material-UI to your needs.
-By default, your Material-UI application will use the light theme.
+Changing the configurations variables is the most effective way to match Material-Next to your needs.
+By default, your Material-Next application will use the light theme.

 ### Palette